brix-ag/camunda-connector-utils/README.md

 # Benefits

-- Everything is managed neatly in one class or in several classes grouped by action/function
+- Everything is managed neatly in one class or partitioned (by group or action) into several classes which makes navigation easier
 - Prevents typos and eases the development (no back and forth between request class and template file)
 - Avoids common pitfalls by adding required properties and defaults
 - A lot less typing because of the defaults and the settings are represented in a more condensed form